top of page

 Conclusion and Future Outlook

 Considering the latest BIM trends, BIM is expected to become increasingly central to construction projects.
-Through integration with various technologies and transformation of business processes, achieving seamless digital information flow from design and construction to facility management will drive dramatic productivity improvements and significant changes in work styles within the construction industry.
-Communication that was once document-centered will become based on 3D models and data sharing; on-site work may become routine with tablets and AR glasses used to verify models during construction.
-Furthermore, construction robots and automated construction techniques that utilize BIM models are becoming realistic.
-In the future, robots referencing BIM data could perform rebar placement or welding, partially automating fieldwork and dramatically improving productivity and safety.
-The proliferation of prefabrication (modular construction) that directly uses BIM data to manufacture components in factories and assemble them efficiently on site is also expected.
-Embedding precise manufacturing information from the design stage can reduce material waste and significantly shorten construction schedules.
+Through integration with various technologies and transformation of business processes, consistent digital information linkage from design and construction to maintenance will enable dramatic productivity improvements and major changes in how people work.
+Communication that was once centered on drawings and documents will become based on 3D models and data sharing, and on-site operations may become commonplace where workers confirm models on tablets or AR glasses while constructing.
+Furthermore, technologies for construction robots and automated construction that utilize BIM models are becoming more realistic.
+In the future, some site tasks could be automated—robots referring to BIM data to perform rebar placement or welding—greatly improving productivity and safety.
+The use of BIM data directly for factory production of building components and efficient on-site assembly—prefabrication (modular construction)—is also expected to spread.
+Including precise manufacturing information from the design stage can reduce material waste and significantly shorten construction schedules.

-Alongside the rise of BIM, technologies that accurately digitize the physical world will grow in importance.
-For example, smartphone-attachable compact GNSS devices using LRTK enable anyone to perform high-precision surveying (RTK positioning) easily.
-Without expensive dedicated equipment, palm-sized devices can achieve centimeter-level positioning.
-Combining simplified surveying solutions—using drone aerial photography and LiDAR measurement—enables rapid digitization of site topography and as-built conditions and their reflection in BIM models, allowing accurate consideration of current conditions from the early design stages.
-Such technologies that seamlessly connect BIM and the field will attract increasing attention.
+Alongside the arrival of the BIM era, technologies that accurately digitize real-world information are increasingly important.
+For example, using LRTK small GNSS units attachable to smartphones makes it easy for anyone to perform high-precision surveying (RTK positioning).
+Without expensive dedicated equipment, palm-sized devices enable centimeter-level positioning (half-inch accuracy).
+Utilizing simplified surveying solutions that combine drone aerial photography and LIDAR measurement can quickly digitize site topography and as-built conditions for reflection in BIM models, allowing accurate current-state information to be used from the early design stages.
+Such technologies that seamlessly connect BIM and the field will attract even more attention.

-After 2025, the BIM ecosystem will continue to evolve.
-If the industry keeps pace with these trends and actively leverages BIM and related technologies, not only productivity but also safety and sustainability will improve dramatically.
-By understanding the latest BIM trends and future forecasts and staying flexible to new technologies, the construction industry is poised for major transformation.
+After 2025, the environment surrounding BIM will continue to evolve.
+If the industry keeps pace with these trends and actively leverages BIM and related technologies, the future promises not only productivity gains but also significant improvements in safety and sustainability.
+By understanding the latest BIM trends and future forecasts and flexibly adapting to new technologies, the construction industry is poised for major transformation.
 We should ride this wave and work toward BIM utilization that becomes the future standard.

 Next Steps: